Elliott wins at Roval as champ Busch bounced from playoffs

 “I feel like road courses have been fortunate to us the last few trips, but I feel like we just try to get a little better every time and tweak on the small things,” Elliott said.

 Logano finished second in a Ford and was followed by Erik Jones, who is not in the playoffs, in a Toyota.
-Kurt Busch was fourth.
+Kurt Busch was fourth in a Chevrolet.

+The playoff race at hometown Charlotte was the first time this season the speedway could allow spectators and the allotted 7,000 seats were sold out for two rain-soaked days.
+The Xfinity Series race on Saturday was run in a deluge and there was considerable angst about a repeat of that slippery show on Sunday.

+Drivers stressed over the potential conditions, particularly as heavy rains soaked the speedway in the hours leading into the race.
+Conditions that certainly would have qualified as dangerous ultimately lifted, the rain stopped and held off until after Elliott’s victory celebration, when a tornado warning was called for the next county over.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.